Interplay between the muon $g-2$ anomaly and the PTA nHZ gravitational waves from domain walls in next-to minimal supersymmetric standard model: Collapse of DWs and GWs

 which are monochromatically increasing for $x>0,y>0$ with $0\le f_{C,N}(x,y) \le 1$.
 They satisfy $f_C(1,1)=1/2$ and $f_N(1,1)=1/6$ in the limit of degenerate masses.
 The~SUSY contributions to the muon $g-2$ will be enhanced for small soft SUSY breaking masses and large value of $\tan\beta$.
 It can be seen from the previous formulas that large SUSY contributions to $\Delta a_\mu$ require light sleptons, light electroweakinos and large $\tan\beta$.
-However, current LHC experiments have already set stringent constraints on colored sparticles, such as the $2.2~{\rm TeV}$ bound for gluino and the $1.4 ~{\rm TeV}$ bound for squarks, making the explanation of the recent muon $g-2$ data fairly non-trivial.
-SUSY explanations of the muon $g-2$ anomaly can be seen in the literatures, see~\cite{mg1,mg2,mg3,mg4,mg5,mg6,mg7,mg8,mg9,mg10,mg11,mg12,mg13,mg14,mg15,mg16} and~\cite{mg17,mg18,mg19,mg20,mg21}.
+However, current LHC experiments have already set stringent constraints on colored sparticles, such as the $2.2~{\rm TeV}$ bound for gluino and the $1.4 ~{\rm TeV}$ bound for squarks, making the explanation of the recent muon $g-2$ data fairly nontrivial.
+SUSY explanations of the muon $g-2$ anomaly can be seen in the literatures; see~\cite{mg1,mg2,mg3,mg4,mg5,mg6,mg7,mg8,mg9,mg10,mg11,mg12,mg13,mg14,mg15,mg16} and~\cite{mg17,mg18,mg19,mg20,mg21}.
 The~inclusion of the singlet component in NMSSM will in general give negligible contributions to $\Delta a_\mu$ because of the suppressed coupling of singlino to the MSSM sector.
 However, the~lightest neutral CP-odd Higgs scalar could give non-negligible contributions to $a_\mu$ if it is quite light~\cite{NMSSM:g-2}.
-The~positive two-loop contribution is numerically more important for a light CP-odd Higgs at approximately 3~GeV and the sum of both one loop and two loop contributions is maximal around $m_{a_1}\sim 6~{\rm GeV}$.
-Such a light $a_1$ can be constrained stringent by various low energy experiments, such as CLEO and B-physics.
+The~positive two-loop contribution is numerically more important for a light CP-odd Higgs at approximately 3~GeV and the sum of both one-loop and two-loop contributions is maximal around $m_{a_1}\sim 6~{\rm GeV}$.
+However, such a light $a_1$ is constrained stringently by various low-energy experiments, such as CLEO and B-physics.

-Given the estimated ${\cal O}({\rm TeV})$ lower bounds for soft SUSY breaking parameters by PTA GW data, it is interesting to survey numerically if the parameter regions allowed by muon $g-2$ explanation in $Z_3$-NMSSM can be consistent with the DW explanation of such stochastic GW background signals.
+Given the estimated ${\cal O}({\rm TeV})$ lower bounds for soft SUSY breaking parameters by PTA GW data, it is interesting to survey numerically if the parameter regions allowed by the muon $g-2$ explanation in $Z_3$-NMSSM can be consistent with the DW explanation of such stochastic GW background signals.

-\subsection{Numerical Results}
+\subsection{Numerical results}